Chin Augmentation: Bring Balance to Facial Features

 - Fat Injections

-Dr. Agullo and Dr. Palladino of the Southwest Plastic Surgery Practice specialize in all kinds of chin treatments.
-A double certification in Plastic and General Surgery and years of experience in the field have equipped these surgeons with a wealth of knowledge and knowhow about cosmetic treatments.
+Dr. Agullo specializes in all kinds of chin treatments.
+A double certification in Plastic and General Surgery and years of experience in the field have equipped Dr. Agullo with a wealth of knowledge and knowhow about cosmetic treatments.

 With high standards to boast, chin augmentation is performed with the best equipment and technology at the Southwest clinic.
 The techniques used to enhance the chin usually alter the width or length of the face, giving it a more beautiful appearance and structure.
-To give patients an idea of what they will look like after the surgery, the doctors at Southwest use an advanced system called 3D Vetra Imaging.
-With just a few modifications in images, Dr. Agullo and Dr. Palladino will be able to show how you will look in just a few days!
+To give patients an idea of what they will look like after the surgery, Dr. Agullo uses an advanced system called 3D Vetra Imaging.
+With just a few modifications in images, Dr. Agullo will be able to show you how you will look in just a few days!

 Chin implant techniques vary according to the type of implant used.
-Most commonly, surgeons either make use of a Silicone Implant or a Medpor Implant- both of which have proven effectiveness and quality standards.
-However, depending on the problems faced by the patient, Dr. Agullo or Dr. Palladino will prescribe the use of one type over the other.
+Most commonly, surgeons either make use of a Silicone Implant or a Medpor Implant – both of which have proven effectiveness and quality standards.
+However, depending on the problems faced by the patient, Dr. Agullo will prescribe the use of one type over the other.

 With a Silicone Implant, an incision will be made just under the chin, i.e. along the natural curve of the lower jaw.
 Once the incision is made, the doctor stretches the tissue in the skin to make a pocket-like space for the implant to be fitted in.
 This cut is only as big as the implant so that it can be set within the skin muscles and tissues easily.
 The biggest advantage of using silicone implants is that they are malleable and are shaped according to the facial structure of the patient.